mvlchallenge/mvl_toolkit/tutorial/train_360_mlc/README.md

 ### Step 2: Create MLC pseudo labels

 We will use a pre-trained model, [HorionNet](https://github.com/sunset1995/HorizonNet) for example, to predict the layouts of all the images in the same room.
 By using the technique described in [360-MLC](https://enriquesolarte.github.io/360-mlc/), we can then create the pseudo labels of each frame.
-You can find all controlable settings and hyperparameters in `create_mlc_labels.yaml`, note that parameters marked with `<Required>` should be filled or they will be the default value.
+You can find all controlable settings and hyperparameters in `create_mlc_labels.yaml`, note that parameters marked with `<Required>` must be filled by the user.
+For that purpose, we have implemented the method `get_cfg_from_args(args)` for you at `create_mlc_labels.py`.
+Please take a look of how those hyperparameter are filled from the passed arguments.

+To create MLC pseudo labels, run the next command:
 ```bash
 # use -h for more details
 python create_mlc_labels.py